 Increased blood flow into the hemorrhoidal cushions is thought to be responsible for their enlargement, and thus the symptoms that hemorrhoids cause.

 Reducing blood flow to the hemorrhoidal cushions has shown promising results in reducing hemorrhoid symptoms, especially chronic bleeding.

 Hemorrhoid Embolization Procedure

-The procedure itself requires only local anesthetic, and the catheter is inserted into the body through a tiny pin-hole in the upper leg.
+The procedure itself requires only local anesthetic, and the catheter is inserted into the body through a tiny pin-hole in the wrist or upper leg.
 Most patients experience zero to minimal pain, which can be treated with over-the-counter pain medication.
 Patients are expected to go home the same day of the procedure, with immediate return to normal activities, and only a small ‘band-aid’ to show for their procedure!

 Dr. Farkas is an experienced interventional radiologist and is the first physician to introduce the hemorrhoid embolization procedure to Israel.
 Dr. Farkas learned the procedure from his colleague and friend, Prof Vincent Vidal, of France.